-Justice Department Watchdog Report On Russia Investigation Due Monday
+DOJ Watchdog On Russia Probe: No Evidence Of Bias, But Problems With Surveillance

 Those have been the competing narratives about the Russia investigation since before it was completed by then-special counsel Robert Mueller earlier this year.

-Now the public will get the chance to hear from Horowitz, an independent inspector general with a long history of nonpartisan work.
+Now the public can hear from Horowitz himself, an independent inspector general with a long history of nonpartisan work.

 When Horowitz's office announced its Russia review, it said it would examine whether the department and the FBI followed the proper procedures when applying for surveillance on a "certain U.S. person" — a reference to Page.